bintray/gradle-bintray-plugin/README.md

 # Maven Central Sync
 The plugin allows using Bintray's interface with Maven Central.
 You can have the artifacts of a Version sent to Maven Central, by adding the adding the *mavenCentralSync* closure inside the *version* closure, as shown in the below *Plugin DSL* section.
+If that closure is omitted, the version will not be sent to Maven central.

 In order for this functionality to be enabled, you first must verify the following:
 * The Version belongs to a Repository whose type is Maven and the Version belongs to a Package that is [included in JCenter](https://bintray.com/docs/usermanual/uploads/uploads_includingyourpackagesinacentralrepository.html).
 * Your package must comply with the requirement of Maven Central (click [here](http://central.sonatype.org/pages/requirements.html) for more information).
+In particular, files must be signed to be sent to Maven Central.
+So GPG file signing should also be enabled (see above) if Maven Central sync is enabled.

 # Plugin DSL
 The Gradle Bintray plugin can be configured using its own Convention DSL inside the build.gradle script of your root project.